MatheLi/Fall_Detection_App_AI/posts/First_model.md

     model.save('simple_mlp5500.pb')
  ```
 ## Visualization
-Plotting a graph, we can rate our model.
+Plotting a graph, in order that we can rate our model.
  ```
 def visualization(history):
     import matplotlib.pyplot as plt